 DEFINITION OF THE ISSUE:

 Several terms are used throughout the IBIS specification, particularly in the Algorithmic Model Interface section, which are defined only in passing or by implication.
 As more features are added to IBIS and changes are made to the document organization, terms may be used before their definitions appear.
-To remedy this, a definitions section is proposed, to be added to the specification between Sections 3 and 4 in IBIS 7.2.
+To remedy this, a definitions section is proposed, to be added to the specification in Section 3.

 SOLUTION REQUIREMENTS: